ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/tlb.md

     .cfi_endproc
 ```

-TLBI ALLE3 clears the entire ITLB, for only EL3 translations, and removes any “predicted” translations to force a miss.
+`TLBI ALLE3` clears the entire ITLB, for only EL3 translations, and removes any *predicted* translations to force a miss.
 Then, new memory will be accessed.

 ```output
 L1I_TLB is 73